 American Indian youth are over-represented in state and federal juvenile justice systems and Indian youth in the system are more likely to face harsher treatment in the most restrictive environments.
-AI/AN youth are 50 percent more likely than White youth to receive the most punitive measures, including pepper spray, restraint, and isolation, and such measures may be disproportionately applied to Indian youth.1
+AI/AN youth are 50 percent more likely than White youth to receive the most punitive measures, including pepper spray, restraint, isolation, out-of-home placement following adjudication, or a waiver to adult criminal court.
+Not only are AI/AN youth disproportionately represented in the juvenile justice system (with one 2008 study finding that tribal youth comprise 60 percent of the juvenile justice population), but they are also often held in long-term facilities far away from their tribal lands.
+1

 Lower Brule Sioux Tribe’s Talking Circles